Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

 1. Return to Visual Studio and open **CoreConstants.cs** in the project's "Common" folder.
 Replace EVENT_HUB_ENDPOINT on line 11 with the connection string that's on the clipboard.
 Then save the file.

-1. Reset your aircraft to its default starting position over the Nevada desert by going to the Function App in the Azure Portal and clicking the **Restart** button.
+1. Reset your aircraft to its default starting position over the Nevada desert by going to the Function App in the Azure Portal and clicking **Restart**.

 	![Restarting the Function App](Images/restart-function-app.png)

     _Restarting the Function App_

 1. Make sure your MXChip is plugged into your laptop.
-Then return to Visual Studio and press **Ctrl+F5** to launch the FlySim app.
+Then return to Visual Studio and press **Ctrl+F5** to launch FlySim.
 Confirm that the app starts and that after a few seconds, an "aircraft" labeled with the display name you entered in Lab 1 appears on the screen.
 Maximize the window so you can see all the readouts and controls.

 	![FlySim showing Amelia Earhart over the Nevada desert](Images/app-in-flight.png)